Frustrated Random Walks: A Faster Algorithm to Evaluate Node Distances on Connected and Undirected Graphs: Experimental evidence on artificial dataset

-The above result means that the average distance from nodes 0 and 1 to node 3 are equal, both being 9, and the average distance from node 2 to node 3 is 7.
-We interpret these results as demonstrating that nodes 0 and 1 have equal distance to node 3, whereas node 2 is nearer to node 3 than both 1 and 2.
-Node 4, being an adherent to target node 3, always has an average distance 1 to the target.
-These results are consistent with our intuition and signify to us that node 4 is most susceptible to the influence of node 3, node 2 is second most susceptible, and nodes 0 and 1 are least susceptible to its influence.

-In order to make a further test of the analytical results, we also perform a Monte Carlo simulation for the random walk on this graph.
-In the Monte Carlo program, we use node 3 as our target node, and start each random walk from node 0, 1, and 2.
+We also implement a Monte Carlo program to calculate the average hitting times.
+In the Monte Carlo program, we use node 3 as our target node and start each random walk from node 0, 1, and 2.
 Each random walk terminates at node 3 after some number of steps.
-By repeating this process thousands of times, we obtain the average number of steps required before the random walker finally reaches the target.
-For each node in the set $\{0, 1, 2\}$, we perform $10^6$ random walks, each of which yields a step number, and then we calculate the mean value of these $10^6$ numbers.
-The Monte Carlo simulation results we get are pretty similar to the analytical results, which are shown together in Table \ref{small_table}.
-We can see that the Monte Carlo simulation results are consistent with our analytical results, with relative errors being approximately $10^{-3}$.
-We do not expect Monte Carlo simulation to give us high precision numerical results, and the final results of Monte Carlo simulations may vary slightly for different random number generators.
+By repeating this process thousands of times, we obtain the average number of steps required before the random walker hits the target for the first time.
+For each node in the set $\{0, 1, 2\}$, we perform $10^6$ random walks.
+We compare Monte Carlo simulation results with analytical results in Table \ref{small_table}, from which, we can see that the Monte Carlo simulation results are consistent with our analytical results, with relative errors being approximately $10^{-3}$.
+We do not expect Monte Carlo simulation to give us highly precise numerical results, and the final results of Monte Carlo simulations may vary slightly for different random number generators.